Flutterwave/PHP-v3/README.md

 ### Direct Card Charge

-The following implementation shows how to initiate a card charge.
-Use the Playground Directory to view an implementation Responses and samples of use.
+The following implementation shows how to initiate a card charge. a quick sample implementation  can be found [here](https://github.com/Flutterwave/PHP/blob/fix/add-support-for-php7-8/examples/card.php)

 ```php
 $data = [